 Creamy no-churn pumpkin pie ice cream made with real pumpkin, pumpkin spices, and speckled with bites of pie crumble pieces.
 It has all the components and flavour of pumpkin pie but in ice cream form!

 I'm a huge advocate of ice cream in the Fall and Winter season.
 Somehow it seems to taste even better when it's chilly out and the deeper, autumnal flavours are a welcome change from typical Summer flavours.

 Pumpkin pie ice cream is the flavour combination I look forward to the most every year.
 The warm pumpkin spices smell and taste so delicious in contrast with the creamy ice cream base.
-Don't forget the absolute BEST part, in my opinion, the bits of chewy pie crumble scattered throughout the ice cream.
+Don't forget the absolute BEST part: the bits of chewy pie crumble scattered throughout the ice cream.
 They're an ode to pie crust and add some texture to this ice cream.

 This pumpkin pie ice cream is made with my go-to no-churn method with whipping cream and condensed milk.
 You can just pour the ice cream into a container and freeze it overnight with no ice cream maker needed.